 During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 meetings.
-Additional information regarding the district's SHAC is available from the Lisa Perez, School Nurse.
+Additional information regarding the district's SHAC is available from the school nurse.

 The duties of the SHAC range from recommending curriculum to developing strategies for integrating curriculum into a coordinated school health program encompassing issues such as school health services, counseling services, a safe and healthy school environment, recess recommendations, improving student fitness, mental health concerns, and employee wellness.